kttkyk/dns/README.md

-# DNS programs for study
+# DNS programs for education